 Transferring Files from Mac to PC / PC to Mac

-Direct export currently does not work with Safari or Explorer (but works with Firefox); citations will be converted to text files for importing.
+In some browsers direct export does not work, so citations will be converted to text files for importing.
 To import a text-formatted file citation into EndNote:

 After this, the EndNote program opens and you are prompted to choose an EndNote Library into which to import the citation.